pdp10/AstroJournal/README.md

 - added Messier and Caldwell catalogues as reference in the end
 - improved pdf layout
-- extracted Latex header and footer from Java code
+- extracted LaTeX header and footer from Java code
 - added additional controls
 - bug fixes
 - increased code modularity